-HIERARCHIAL RULE: The following criminal offenses are reportable offenses under the Clery Act for the Purchase College Campus.
+Hierarchical Rule: The following criminal offenses are reportable offenses under the Clery Act for the Purchase College Campus.
 Hierarchical offenses are listed a single time for each location category under the most serious offense committed.
 On campus statistics include both incidents reported to police and those reported to non-police officials and may therefore contain multiple entries for the same incident.

-NON- HIERARCHIAL OFFENSES: Non-hierarchical offenses are counted each time one of the offenses is reported for each location category under the most serious offense committed.
+Non- Hierarchical Offenses: Nonhierarchical offenses are counted each time one of the offenses is reported for each location category under the most serious offense committed.
 If a single incident includes multiple non-hierarchical offenses the incident will be counted for each count of each offense (and potentially once again if a hierarchical offense is also reported).